Malians Head To Polls, Braving Conflict And Coronavirus - UrduPoint

 Malians Head To Polls, Braving Conflict And Coronavirus

-Voters in Mali will be called out on Sunday to complete long-delayed legislative elections, defying a militant insurgency and the lengthening shadow of coronavirus
+Voters in Mali will be called out on Sunday to complete long-delayed legislative elections, defying a jihadist insurgency and the lengthening shadow of coronavirus

-The elections aim at reviving faith in political institutions at one of the darkest times since Mali gained independence from France nearly half a century ago.
+The elections aim at reviving faith in political institutions at one of the darkest times since Mali gained independence from France nearly 60 years ago.

-One of the poorest nations in the world is battling militant who have claimed thousands of lives and driven hundreds of thousands from their homes.
+One of the poorest nations in the world is battling jihadists who have claimed thousands of lives and driven hundreds of thousands from their homes.

 "In a democracy, nothing is as important as full constitutional legality and the normal array of institutions," President Ibrahim Boubacar Keita said this week ahead of the vote.